• Skip to primary navigation

 • caramel sauce (homemade or store bought)

-For this recipe, I topped the apple pie bars with coconut cream, cinnamon and bee pollen.
+For this recipe, I topped the apple pie bars with coconut cream and cinnamon.
+You could even mix in a little maple syrup for a sweeter topping.

 These bars must be kept in an air-tight container in the fridge or freezer.
 They taste great chilled - even eaten straight from the freezer.
 (Yes, they can be kept in the freezer!!)